-- (1) Real and Personal Property of Manufacturers and Utilities 10.5% of fair market value; - (2) Transportation Companies for Hire (railroads and pipelines) -9.5% of fair market value; - (3) Inventories of Business Establishments 6% of fair market value;(1) - (4) Legal Residence and not more than five contiguous acres -4% of fair market value; - (5) Agricultural property used for such purposes owned by individuals and certain small corporations 4% of use value (if the property owner makes proper application and qualifies); - (6) Agricultural and timberlands belonging to large corporations (more than 10 shareholders) 6% of use value; (if the property owner annually makes proper application and qualifies); - (7) All other real property -6% of fair market value; and - (8) Motor Vehicles -6.75%, decreasing to 6.0% in 2007; and - (9) All other personal property -10.5% of fair market value.
+- (1) Real and Personal Property of Manufacturers and Utilities 10.5% of fair market value; - (2) Transportation Companies for Hire (railroads and pipelines) 9.5% of fair market value; - (3) Inventories of Business Establishments 6% of fair market value; - (4) Legal Residence and not more than five contiguous acres -4% of fair market value; - (5) Agricultural property used for such purposes owned by individuals and certain small corporations 4% of use value (if the property owner makes proper application and qualifies); - (6) Agricultural and timberlands belonging to large corporations (more than 10 shareholders) 6% of use value; (if the property owner annually makes proper application and qualifies); - (7) All other real property -6% of fair market value; and - (8) Motor Vehicles -6.75%, decreasing to 6.0% in 2007; and - (9) All other personal property 10.5% of fair market value.

 In South Carolina, local taxes for counties, schools and special purpose districts are levied as a single tax bill which each taxpayer must pay in full.
 Taxes are levied by the Auditors of the various counties.
 In the County, current and delinquent tax collections are made through the office of the County Treasurer.
 Tax bills are mailed from the County Treasurer's office on September 30 or as soon thereafter as is practicable.
 Real and personal property taxes (except taxes on motor vehicles) are payable on a monthly basis and are payable on or before January 15 without penalty.
-A penalty of 3% is added on January 16th, an additional penalty of 7% is added on February 2nd and an additional penalty of 5% is added on March 17th, at which time the office of the County Treasurer issues orders of execution on all unpaid accounts.
-The County Sheriff is authorized to seize by appropriate means the personal property taxes.
+A penalty of 3% is added on January 16th, an additional penalty of 7% is added on February 2nd and an additional penalty of 5% is added on February 17th, at which time the office of the County Treasurer issues orders of execution on all unpaid accounts.
+The County Sheriff is authorized to seize by appropriate means the personal property of a defaulting taxpayer.
+Thereafter, such property may be sold to satisfy unpaid personal property taxes.
 Delinquent taxes on real property may be collected through sale of the property by the County.

 The South Carolina Department of Revenue ("DOR") has been charged with the responsibility of taking steps necessary to ensure equalization of assessments statewide in order that all property is assessed uniformly and equitably throughout the State, and may require reassessment of any part or all of the property within a County.
 Under law enacted by the South Carolina General Assembly in 1995, every fourth year the County and the State are required by law to effect an appraisal of all property within the County and to implement that appraisal as a new assessment in the following year.
 The County completed a reassessment in Fiscal Year 2008 which was implemented in Fiscal Year 2009.
 The next reassessment is scheduled for Fiscal Year 2013 to be implemented in Fiscal Year 2014.
-Regulations adopted by the DOR prior to the 1995 law and which are still in place also require that a reappraisal
+Regulations adopted by the DOR prior to the 1995 law and which are still in place also require that a reappraisal program must be instituted by a county if the median appraisal for all property in such county (as a whole or for any class of property) is higher than 105% or lower than 80% of fair market value.